theckman/yacspin/README.md

 ## Yet Another CLi Spinner?
 The other Go spinner ties the ability to show updated information to the spinner's animation, meaning you can't always show all the information you want to the end user without changing the animation speed.
-In addition there were also some API design choices that have made it unsafe for concurrent use (while it's running), which presents challenges when trying to update the text in the spinner while it's animating in the first place
+In addition, there were also some API design choices that have made it unsafe for concurrent use, which presents challenges when trying to update the text in the spinner while it's animating.

 There was also an interest in the spinner being able to represent a task, and to indicate whether it failed or was successful.
 This would have further compounded